Everything You Need To Know About Dog Allergies

 - Constant licking or scratching

 - Paw chewing or swelling

-To put it simply, allergies are your dog’s body's response to allergens — substances like pollen, dust mites and certain foods — that trigger their immune systems to respond in an attempt to fight off the “intruder.”
+To put it simply, allergies are how your dog’s body responds to certain substances like pollen, dust mites and some foods.
+These allergens trigger their immune systems to respond in an attempt to fight off the “intruder.”

 - Cigarette smoke

 - Cleaning products